 As a young person, I often searched for a place to fit in, to understand better, who God is and know more about His role in my life.
 My household was divided as this pertained to spirituality.
 Paternally, my family were Catholics, and maternally, Anglicans and Puritans.
 At the wishes of my father I was confirmed a Catholic, but never felt comfortable in this faith.
 I married into a Baptist faith, where laws took precedence over knowing the Bible.
 I also conducted personal research on inter-spirituality, and spent a few years learning more about why so many people are drawn to this non-Christian philosophy.
-My time spent in research, grew my validation that there is only one Godhead-God, Jesus, and Holy Spirit.
+My time spent in research, grew my validation that there is only one Godhead-Father, Jesus, and Holy Spirit.
 Nothing can ever change this.

 In my search for Christian meaning, I have always studied reformed theology and the writings of many preachers representing orthodox Christianity.
 This was important on my mother’s side.
 Some of these authors are: C.H.
 Spurgeon, John Bunyan, D.W.
 Moody, Ada R. Habershon, John Calvin, A.W.
 Tozer, and many other preachers of the old.
 In fact, I remember getting to know most of them from the time I began to read and understand what I was reading.